vele616/monorepo/packages/jobboard/website/content/jobs/demand-generation-manager-100-remote-time-doctor-VZved.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/time-doctor"
 companyWebsite: "https://www.timedoctor.com/"
-summary: "Time-doctor wishes to hire a new demand generation manager.
+summary: "Time Doctor wishes to hire a new Demand Generation Manager.
 If you have 3+ years of B2B marketing experience, with at least one year focused on paid channels and demand generation, consider applying."
 summaryBackup: "Time-doctor is looking for a demand generation manager that has experience in: #marketing, #management, #sales."
 featured: 20
 ---